Deep Learning Service for Efficient Data Distribution Aware Sorting: Introduction

 \section{Introduction}

+Sorting is a fundamental operation in the realm of big data, powering everything from database systems~\cite{DBLP:journals/csur/Graefe06} to bigdata analysis~\cite{10.1093/bioinformatics/bts440}.
+As the scale of data continues to grow, traditional sorting algorithms face increasing limitations in performance.
+While methods such as Quick Sort family~\cite{GPU-quick1}, Merge Sort family~\cite{andersson1998sorting}, and Radix Sort family~\cite{GPU-radix,bit-RADIX-sort} have long been relied upon, their comparison-based and non-comparison-based optimizations appear to be reaching its bottleneck.

+\eat{ With the advent of distributed systems and cloud computing, the need for more efficient sorting methods has become ever more pressing.
+In operations like MapReduce~\cite{DBLP:journals/cacm/DeanG08}, where sorting is integral to the shuffling of data between tasks, any inefficiency can profoundly impact overall performance.
+The search for more advanced sorting techniques is thus a critical focus in the field of data processing. }

-Sorting is one of the most fundamental computational building blocks and has been commonly used in many applications where data needs to be organized in order, such as database systems \cite{DBLP:journals/csur/Graefe06}, recommendation systems \cite{DBLP:journals/jiis/TerrientesVZB16a}, bioinformatics \cite{10.1093/bioinformatics/bts440}, and social networks \cite{DBLP:conf/aaai/Li0Z19}.
-With the development of distributed systems, sorting has also been widely adopted in cloud and big data environments.
-Taking the MapReduce jobs\cite{DBLP:journals/cacm/DeanG08} as an example, the intermediate key-value pairs produced by the map tasks need to be sorted by the keys before being shuffled to the reduce tasks, thus the effectiveness of sorting can largely affect the overall performance of such jobs.
+\eat{ Sorting is a fundamental computational operation in big data processing, widely used in applications that require data to be organized in a specific order.
+Examples include database systems~\cite{DBLP:journals/csur/Graefe06}, recommendation systems~\cite{10.1093/bioinformatics/bts440}, bioinformatics~\cite{10.1093/bioinformatics/bts440}, and social networks \cite{DBLP:conf/aaai/Li0Z19}.
+With the advancement of distributed systems, sorting has also become widely adopted in cloud computing and big data environments.
+For instance, in MapReduce jobs \cite{DBLP:journals/cacm/DeanG08}, the intermediate key-value pairs generated by the map tasks must be sorted by their keys before being shuffled to the reduce tasks, meaning the efficiency of sorting can significantly impact the overall performance of such jobs. }

-In general, existing sorting methods can be categorized into two classes: comparison-based and non-comparison based.
-Examples of comparison-based sorting include Quick Sort \cite{introcution-to-algorithm}, Tim Sort \cite{peters2002python}, and Merge Sort \cite{buss2019strategies}.
+\eat{ Existing sorting methods can generally be categorized into two classes: comparison-based and non-comparison-based.
+Examples of comparison-based sorting algorithms include Quick Sort \cite{introcution-to-algorithm}, Tim Sort \cite{peters2002python}, and Merge Sort \cite{buss2019strategies}.
 In these approaches, the input data elements are rearranged by comparing their values.
-For non-comparison based sorting, such as Radix Sort \cite{andersson1998sorting} , Counting Sort \cite{DBLP:journals/jar/GouwBR14}, and many others \cite{han2002deterministic,han2002integer,kirkpatrick1983upper,thorup2002randomized}, instead of rearranging data elements by comparing their values, they perform sorting by taking the advantages of the internal characters of the items to be sorted.
-Compared with comparison-based sorting, which can sort in $O(nlogn)$ time, complexity of a non-comparison based sorting method can be reduced to $O(n)$.
+On the other hand, non-comparison-based sorting methods, such as Radix Sort \cite{andersson1998sorting}, Counting Sort \cite{DBLP:journals/jar/GouwBR14}, and others ~\cite{han2002deterministic,han2002integer}, sort data by leveraging the inherent characteristics of the items rather than by direct comparison.
+While comparison-based sorting methods typically operate with a time complexity of $\O(n \log n)$, non-comparison-based methods can achieve a reduced complexity of $\O(nK)$, where $K$ represents the maximum number of digits in the data. }